-“Your father can never know.”
-And with those words, began Mom’s journey to Vancouver Island where she worked first as a housekeeper, and later as a Mother’s Helper to a naval officer’s wife overwhelmed with raising three children alone while her husband was at sea.
-Mom’s dad and her five siblings were told she had a new job.
-No one else in the family knew she was pregnant.
-When her pregnancy advanced to the point she could no longer safely do her job, she was transferred back to mainland BC to the Maywood Home for Unwed Mothers in Vancouver.
+Mom was sent to Vancouver Island to work as a housekeeper and helper for a naval officer’s wife overwhelmed with raising three children alone while her husband was at sea.
+Mom’s dad and her five siblings were told Mom had accepted a job.
+No one else in the family, except grandma, knew Mom was pregnant.
+When Mom’s pregnancy advanced to the point she could no longer safely do her job, she was transferred back to mainland BC to the Maywood Home for Unwed Mothers in Vancouver.

-People facing unexpected pregnancies today have options, resources, and assistance, to help them make informed decisions.
-The Internet provides them and others access to a massive online network of support groups for birthmothers and fathers, adoptees, and adoptive families.
-My mom found her greatest salvation in an online group of women, who like her, grieved the loss of their secret babies.
-They’ve since become good friends, and frequently get together to visit, to laugh and scold, encourage and challenge each other.
-With their help, Mom’s come to terms with her birth daughter’s decision to not maintain contact, though Mom has left the door open should C change her mind.
+My mom found her greatest salvation in an online group of women who, like her, grieved the loss of their secret babies.
+They all became good friends and frequently got together to visit and to laugh, and to scold and encourage and challenge each other.
+With their help, my mom eventually came to terms with her birth daughter’s decision to not maintain contact, though Mom left the door open should C change her mind.
+Unfortunately, Mom passed before C could reach out again.

 For more on where to find help in your area, please check out the following sites: